Read-The-Question/rtq-review/src/pages/md/owners/owner_bs_all.md

 Let the distance between Madrid to Paris be 'a'.

-Total distance $&=$ distance of Lisbon to Madrid +  distance of Madrid to Paris + distance of Paris to MUnich
+Total distance $=$ distance of Lisbon to Madrid +  distance of Madrid to Paris + distance of Paris to Munich

 $
 \begin{aligned}